-Card Games – a Traditional Pastime for Centuries
+Card Games: A Pastime for Centuries

-Whereas playboards, tokens, and dice were known in Ancient Egypt and Mesopotamia, playing cards made of paper or cardboard are more recent.
+Whereas playboards, tokens, and dice were present in Ancient Egypt and Mesopotamia, playing cards made of paper or cardboard are more recent.
 Their first accounts point to 12th century China and Japan.
 Via India, the Persian Empire, and the Arab world, playing cards eventually came to Europe.

-Codes of law are the first evidence for their occurrence in Europe: In 1377, card games were officially banned in Florence!
+Codes of law are the first evidence for their occurrence: In 1377, card games were officially banned in Florence!

 But neither authoritative bans nor condemnation by the Christian church had much effect.
 The constant improvement of printing technology gave ordinary people access to formerly expensive playing cards.
-This led to the victory of the joy of playing cards in Europe.
-Of course, tax authorities demanded their share: Already in 1583 in France, a tax was imposed on playing cards.
+That led to the eventual advance of this favorite pastime in Europe.
+It should not come as a surprise that tax authorities soon demanded their share: Already in 1583 in France, a tax on playing cards was established.

 What does Pinochle Mean?

-In Germany, Pinochle is known as Binokel, in some places, even Binocle.
+Pinochle probably originated in German-speaking regions.
+Thus, the term Pinochle is likely an adaptation of the game’s German name.
+So let us look into that: In Germany, Pinochle is known as Binokel, in some places, even Binocle.
 In Swabian, a southern German dialect, it is called Benogl or Benoggel, as well.

 However, the Netherlands, as well as Altes Land – a marshland area between lower Saxony and Hamburg – know the variation Klaberjass.

 At the Pinochle Palace, you initially get to play Pinochle as it is known in Germany.
-How come German Pinochle is different from American Pinochle?
-With emigrants and travelers leaving Europe westward, Pinochle most likely emigrated to the United States as well.
-Popular with Jewish and Irish immigrants, it was soon established as Pinochle or Pinocle.
+How come German Binokel is different from American Pinochle?
+With emigrants and travelers leaving Europe westward, Binokel most likely emigrated to the United States as well, turning into modern Pinochle over time:

+Popular with Jewish and Irish immigrants, it was soon established as Pinochle, Penuchle, or Pinocle.
 It is a game for two to four players, two decks of cards and rules slightly different from German Pinochle.

-Enough With Mere Theory.
-Do you Feel Like Playing?
+Do You Feel Like Playing?